carbon-language/carbon-lang/docs/design/README.md

 Expressions compute values in Carbon, and these values are always strongly typed much like in C++.
-However, an important difference from C++ is that types are themselves modeled as values; specifically, compile-time-constant values.
+However, an important difference from C++ is that types are themselves modeled as values; specifically, compile-time-constant values of type `type`.
 This has a number of consequences:

 -   Names for types are in the same namespace shared with functions, variables, namespaces, and so on.